LorenzoTomaz/Clue-Chaser/README.md

 # GAME POC

-This a POC of crime scene text adventure investigation game created with python and gpt3.
 At the moment the game is cli based and you can play with it with by running:

 ```shell